Pole Attachment Policy

 - Any excavation work, including the installation of ground rods and anchors, requires a call to the local one-call system 48 hours in advance of any digging to locate all underground facilities.

-- All pole rearrangements and/or replacement work will be provided as an estimate to your company for review, with approval and payment in advance of work being scheduled or performed.
+- All SWEPCO Texas pole rearrangements and/or replacement work will be provided as an estimate to your company for review, with approval and payment in advance of work being scheduled or performed as contractually required.
 A contact for invoicing will need to be provided to SWEPCO Texas prior to any Proposals being submitted.

-- Overlash construction should be proposed on a separate proposal to be processed as Post-Construction Inspections.
+- All overlash requests should be proposed on a separate proposal to be processed as Post-Construction Inspections.
 Should more than 10% of the Overlash Project fail the inspection, the project will be reviewed as new Attachments.
 Any deficiencies will be corrected at the Attacher's expense.

 - Power Supplies must be included in drawings and specification provided on a separate Proposal.
 Communication Companies should call SWEPCO Texas at 1-888-216-3523 at least 5-10 business days in advance of needing Electric Service to the unit.
 Our Customer Solution Center will provide assistance with this Electric Service Account.